mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 "Oi, let's head toward the wall to the left," she said, "This place is big."

 We turned and paddled softly, but it didn't take long for us to hit ground.
 The boat slid ashore onto a sand-and-pebble jetty with a loud _shhhh-ch_, and stopped abruptly.
-Pomri wasted no time.
+Pomri wasted no time untying the rope and hopping out.

 "Let's go," she said, already off the boat, and I instinctively clambered to the front, trying to keep my balance.
+I could tell she was agitated, that she felt vulnerable in a place like this.

 "Aye.
 I'm coming," I said.